Deepayanbasu07/Deepayanbasu07/README.md

 - 🔬 Passionate about **AI for Science** with focus on materials discovery
 - 🌱 Building tools for climate action through **ML-powered solutions**
 - 🎸 Lead guitarist & event head at **Sangam Music Society**, IITJ
-- ⚡ Fun fact: Can name all elements of the periodic table in under 90 seconds!

 </p>

 ---